How to Hang a Large Puzzle

 Just like the other puzzle, make sure that you have your center mark on both the wall and the puzzle, and that your stud layout tape is slightly above your finished elevation.
 Now hang your center piece.
 Make sure to measure everything three times, and check for level off of your puzzle, not your door skin.
 If you are happy with everything on your first piece, put at least one screw in each stud at the top and bottom.
 Now take one of your 1/2" pieces and put the sticky tape on the wall side, not the puzzle side at the connection.
 This will provide the support for the splice without interfering with the meshing of the pieces.
 Once you have that in, continue hanging the rest of the puzzle the same way until you’re done.
 Make sure to get your entire splice meshed before screwing off your next piece though.

 All that you have to do now is trim it out with your crown molding and sit back and admire your puzzle.
 The most important thing to keep in mind though is your initial layout.
 Once you start, it’s hard to pull stuff back off the wall to change anything, so measure, measure, measure and then measure one more time just to make sure.
 Don’t be afraid to have 300 pieces of tape all over the wall.
 That’s why you use tape, if you don’t like something, pull the tape off and start over.
 Never mark directly on your wall.
-You want to be able to remove any evidence of layout when your all done, not touching up paint because you left a bunch of sharpie marks all over your wall.
+You want to be able to remove any evidence of layout when you’re all done, not touching up paint because you left a bunch of sharpie marks all over your wall.